rammPratts/javascript-30days-challenge/README.md

 ## Day 5 - Flex panel
 Today is my birthday! :)
 This project was more CSS oriented, working with flexbox which I don't know much at the moment (looking forward to learning it better!).
 Javascript was used only to toggle classes in HTML elements, which created the CSS transitions.
 It's a nice looking project, even though it's quite simple!

+## Day 6 - Type ahead
+Such a challenge!
+This one involves everything, promises, regular expressions, arrays...
+Quite a good one :) Even though it was not that easy, I thought making a feature like this would be harder.
+It's nice to see that I was wrong.